 Users may view a Landscape Profile in a pop-up box or print a detailed PDF report that also includes background information on each of the data sources.
-The Print Map feature allows users to download a PDF and share a map view with accompanying notes to collaborators.
+The Print Map feature allows users to download a PDF and share a map view with accompanying notes.

 EcoAtlas tracks planned activities that modify habitat, such as wetland or stream restoration, mitigation, or habitat conservation.
 Projects are viewable on the interactive map and summarized in individual project pages.
-Project information is available for the San Francisco Bay Area, Sacramento-San Joaquin Delta, Central Coast, South Coast, and Lake Tahoe area.
+Project information is available for the San Francisco Bay Area, Sacramento-San Joaquin Delta, North Coast, Central Coast, South Coast, and Lake Tahoe area.
 New projects can be uploaded using the Project Tracker data entry forms.
 Project details can be entered online and accessed by environmental managers, planners, and stakeholders to inform wetland management and planning decisions.
 An easy-to-use mapping tool enables project managers to draw project sites using aerial imagery or upload an existing map file of the project site.

 In the San Francisco Bay Area, project information is collected for all new 401 certified projects through the Wetland and Riparian Project Form.
 Submission of this form is a 401 permit condition of the San Francisco Bay Regional Water Quality Control Board.
 In 2016, the Lahontan Water Board (Regional Water Board 6) formally adopted the use of Project Tracker and requires applicants for 401 Certifications and Waste Discharge permits to upload project information into Project Tracker.

 Project Information Page (PIP)

 Each PIP includes information on the project’s location, type (mitigation or non-mitigation), identification numbers, habitat plan, site status, restoration events, contacts, funding sources, and performance criteria.
-If available, related habitat impacts, historical habitats, and related CRAM assessments are also summarized.
+If available, related habitat impacts and CRAM assessments are also summarized.